 So it was.
-The civilization and justice of bourgeois order comes out in its lurid light whenever the slaves and drudges of that order rise against their masters.
-Then this civilization and justice stand forth as undisguised savagery and lawless revenge.
+The civilisation and justice of bourgeois order comes out in its lurid light whenever the slaves and drudges of that order rise against their masters.
+Then this civilisation and justice stand forth as undisguised savagery and lawless revenge.
 Each new crisis in the class struggle between the appropriator and the producer brings out this fact more glaringly.
-Even the atrocities of the bourgeoisie in June, 1848, vanish before the ineffable infamy of 1871.
-The self-sacrificing heroism with which the population of Paris-men, women and children-fought for eight days after the entrance of the Versaillese, reflects as much the grandeur of their cause, as the infernal deeds of the soldiery reflect the innate spirit of that civilization of which they are the mercenary vindicators.
-A glorious civilization, indeed, the great problem of which is how to get rid of the heaps of corpses it made after the battle was over!
+Even the atrocities of the bourgeois in June 1848, vanish before the ineffable infamy of 1871.
+The self-sacrificing heroism with which the population of Paris-men, women, and children-fought for eight days after the entrance of the Versaillese, reflects as much the grandeur of their cause as the infernal deeds of the soldiery reflect the innate spirit of that civilisation of which they are the mercenary vindicators.
+A glorious civilisation, indeed, the great problem of which is how to get rid of the heaps of corpses it made after the battle was over!

-To find a parallel for the conduct of Thiers and his blood-hounds we must go back to the times of Sulla and the two Triumvirates of Rome.
-The same wholesale slaughter in cold blood; the same disregard, in massacre, of age and sex; the same system of torturing prisoners; the same proscriptions, but this time of a whole class; the same savage hunt after concealed leaders, lest one might escape; the same denunciations of political and private enemies; the same indifference for the butchery of entire strangers to the feud.
-There is but this difference, that the Romans had no mitrailleuses for the despatch, in the lump, of the proscribed, and that they had not "the law in their hands," nor on their lips the cry of "civilization."
+To find a parallel for the conduct of Thiers and his bloodhounds we must go back to the times of Sulla and the two Triumvirates of Rome.
+The same wholesale slaughter in cold blood; the same disregard, in massacre, of age and sex, the same system of torturing prisoners; the same proscriptions, but this time of a whole class; the same savage hunt after concealed leaders, lest one might escape; the same denunciations of political and private enemies; the same indifference for the butchery of entire strangers to the feud.
+There is but this difference, that the Romans had no mitrailleuses for the despatch, in the lump, of the proscribed, and that they had not "the law in their hands," nor on their lips the cry of "civilisation."

-And after those horrors, look upon the other, still more hideous, face of that bourgeois civilization as described by its own press!
+And after those horrors, look upon the other, still more hideous, face of that bourgeois civilisation as described by its own press!

-"With stray shots," writes the Paris correspondent of a London Tory paper, "still ringing in the distance, and untended wounded wretches dying amid the tombstones of Père la Chaise-with 6,000 terror-stricken insurgents wandering in an agony of despair in the labyrinth of the catacombs, and wretches hurried through the streets to be shot down in scores by the mitrailleuse-it is revolting to see the cafés filled with the votaries of absinthe, billiards, and dominoes; female profligacy perambulating the boulevards, and the sound of revelry disturbing the night from the cabinets particuliers of fashionable restaurants."
+"With stray shots," writes the Paris correspondent of a London Tory paper, "still ringing in the distance, and untended wounded wretches dying amid the tombstones of Père la Chaise-with 6,000 terror-stricken insurgents wandering in an agony of despair in the labyrinth of the catacombs, and wretches hurried through the streets to be shot down in scores by the mitrailleuseit is revolting to see the cafés filled with the votaries of absinthe, billiards, and dominoes; female profligacy perambulating the boulevards, and the sound of revelry disturbing the night from the cabinets particuliers of fashionable restaurants."
 M. Edouard Hervé writes in the Journal de Paris, a Versaillist journal suppressed by the Commune: "The way in which the population of Paris (!) manifested its satisfaction yesterday was rather more than frivolous, and we fear it will grow worse as time progresses.
 Paris has now a fête day appearance, which is sadly out of place; and, unless we are to be called the Parisiens de la décadence, this sort of thing must come to an end."
-And then he quotes the passage from Tacitus: "Yet, on the morrow of that horrible struggle, even before it was completely over, Rome-degraded and corrupt-began once more to wallow in the voluptuous slough which was destroying its body and polluting its soul-alibi proelia et vulnera, alibi balnea popinaeque (here fights and wounds, there baths and restaurants)."
-M. Hervé only forgets to say that the "population of Paris" he speaks of is but the population of the Paris of M. Thiers-the francsfileurs returning in throngs from Versailles, Saint-Denis, Rueil and Saint-Germain-the Paris of the "Decline."
+And then he quotes the passage from Tacitus: "Yet, on the morrow of that horrible strugglebegan once more to wallow in the voluptuous slough which was destroying its body and polluting its soul-ali pralia et vulnera, alibi balnea popinæque-(here fights and wounds, there baths and restaurants)."
+M. Herve only forgets to say that the "population of Paris" he speaks of is but the population of the Paris of M. Thiers-the francs-fileurs returning in throngs from Versailles, Saint Denis, Rueil, and Saint Germain-the Paris of the "Decline."